 Tubers of the genetically modified trial plants will be mechanically or manually harvested, packed in sealed and marked containers, and transferred to the appropriate S1 laboratories for subsequent analysis or for storage.
-Surplus tuber material not intended for re-planting will be inactivated using appropriate methods, for example, steaming, autoclaving, incineration, hackling or fermentation in a biogas facility.
+Surplus tuber material not intended for re-planting will be inactivated by appropriate methods, for example, by fermentation in a biogas facility.
 The leaves and stalks of the potato plants will be left to decompose on the release site.

 Potato plants can blossom and bear fruit.
 However, under Central European climate conditions there is little likelihood that potato seeds will overwinter and produce plants.
 Prior to harvesting, the parts of the potato plants growing above ground will be mechanically or chemically destroyed.
 This serves to counteract seed maturation.
 In the event that tubers or seeds remain in the soil, the resulting plant growth would be detected during post-trial monitoring.
 The crop rotation is designed in such a way that potatoes are not cultivated on the individual release sites in the following year.
-In overwintering experiments post-trial monitoring will be conducted from May to December of the harvest year.
-If genetically modified potato plants do emerge from seeds or tubers not detected during harvesting, these can be identified and inactivated by conventional agricultural practices.
+If genetically modified potato plants do emerge from seeds or from tubers not detected during the harvest, these can be identified and inactivated by conventional agricultural practices.
 In such cases post-trial monitoring is extended and the release site is controlled for volunteers for a further year.
-No plants, or only plants which do not interfere with monitoring, may be cultivated on the release sites during the post-trial monitoring period.
+No plants, or only plants that would not interfere with monitoring, may be cultivated on the release sites during the post-trial monitoring period.

 In previous experiments carried out by the applicant the genetically modified potato lines did not display any significant change in appearance.
 Plant growth and yield did not deviate significantly from that of the control lines.
-One of the objectives of the proposed release is to carry out studies on the overwintering capability of the genetically modified potato tubers.
-For this purpose, selected parts of the experimental release crop will not be harvested in autumn, but will be left in the soil until the following spring.

-Even if the genetic modification had brought about a change in the frost sensitivity of the tubers, this would be adequately addressed by the designated cultivation gap for potatoes, by post-trial monitoring and by the planned isolation measures.
+In studies on frost tolerance with potatoes of the EH92-527-1 line the genetically modified potatoes and the control varieties exhibited similar survival rates.
+Even if the genetic modification had brought about a change in the frost sensitivity of the tubers, this would have been adequately addressed by the designated cultivation gap for potatoes, by post-trial monitoring and by the planned isolation measures.